-Dalí Theatre-Museum & Surrealist Art in Figueres, Spain
+Dalí Theatre-Museum Figueres: Surrealist Art in Spain

 Despite harsh times, the Catalan people have not only strived for political independence – but along the way, they have also succeeded in developing their Catalan cultural lines in Spain.
 During the last centuries, Catalonia has manifested itself as a region of flourishing art performed by phenomenal artists.